 Dates Support Gut Health

-Dates contain both soluble and insoluble fiber that can help support gut health.
+Medjool dates contain both soluble and insoluble fiber that can help support gut health.
 And a healthy gut may mean a healthy gut microbiota, or a healthy balance of live and beneficial organisms living in your gut.

 Certain fibers act as prebiotics, or indigestible starches that act as fuel for beneficial organisms, like probiotics.
 And since dates contain prebiotic fiber, eating them can help keep your microbiota composition thriving.